RattleyCooper/resourcetables/README.md

 ## Install

-Download, unzip, navigate to the directory and run `nimble install`
+Download, unzip, navigate to the src directory and copy the `resourcetables.nim` file into your project.
+For some reason the macros can't open files when the script is imported from a different directory.

 ## Examples